whereistanya/sonos-jukebox/README.md

+## What is this?
+A thing that lets you control your Sonos using Amazon Dash buttons.
+I stole this idea from [Rob Konisgberg](http://github.com/kberg), who was using Dash buttons to make his Sonos play radio stations.
+This version serves local MP3s and plays different directories depending on which button you press.

 ## What's happening
 server.py runs as root on a linux machine on the same wifi as your Sonos(es).
 It notices arp traffic from other devices on your network.
 It's configured to